marcluque/Hydra/README.md

 listener which just need a simple annotation and will be invoked by Hydra when a packet is received.
 Convince yourself by taking a look at the [client](https://github.com/DataSecs/Hydra/tree/master/client/src/test/java/client) and [server](https://github.com/DataSecs/Hydra/tree/master/server/src/test/java/server) examples.

+# Wiki

+In case you would like to have an in-depth introduction to Hydra, please take a look at the [wiki](https://github.com/DataSecs/Hydra/wiki).
+The wiki takes you step-by-step through the setup of a server and a client.
+Furthermore the wiki features example usages, like a [simple chat application](https://github.com/DataSecs/Hydra/wiki/Building-a-simple-chat-application) and a [key-value store](https://github.com/DataSecs/Hydra/wiki/Building-a-small-key-value-store).

 # Installing

  * Install Maven 3